hakanmerdan/EEEBalanceBug/README.md

 The demo is your opportunity to present your completed project.
 There are two parts to the demo:
 1. An assessment of your segway on the lab bench, where your examiner will ask to see different functional aspects and assess your theoretical understanding of the implementation.
-2. A test of your segway on the demonstration arena, where.
+2. A test of your segway on the demonstration arena, where (DO EXPLAIN ARENA).

 Marks weighting: 40%